-notifications 130 aged more than five years, SCE stated that it will strive to close 70 percent of the notifications classified as "Pending/Other" and "Inactive equipment/Functional Location (FLOC)."
+notifications131 aged more than five years, SCE stated that it will strive to close 70 percent of the notifications classified as "Pending/Other" and "Inactive Equipment/Functional Location (FLOC)."
 SCE also committed to reviewing notifications classified as 'General Order 95 Exceptions' and 'Notify Third Party/Third-Party Issues' to confirm whether external constraints have been cleared, and committed to remediate the findings or update the notification status.
 For past-due notifications aged less than 5 years, SCE stated it will strive to close 70 percent of all 'Other' notifications unless they are constrained, and 70 percent of all 'Inactive Equipment/FLOC' notifications.
 SCE committed to reviewing the notifications classified as 'Third-Party Issues' in the top 50 percent of risk and in severe risk or high consequence areas to determine if the constraint still exists.
-SCE also committed to evaluating the top 50 percent riskiest 'General Order 95 Exception' notifications to evaluate if the constraint still exists.
-131
+SCE also committed to evaluate if the constraint still exists.
+132

 SCE stated that it regularly assesses wildfire work priorities and resource allocation.
-SCE also stated that most of its overdue work orders are the result of external constraints, and as a result SCE is shifting internal resources to focus on reducing these constraints.132
+SCE also stated that most of its overdue work orders are the result of external constraints, and as a result, SCE is shifting internal resources to focus on reducing these constraints.133

 SCE did not provide documentation used in the determination of ignition-risk tags but did provide the criteria used to evaluate the ignition risk of a notification.
-SCE stated it considers the location, wildfire consequence score, area of concern identifier, PSPS identifier, compliance due date, problem statement, probability of ignition, and age of the notification to determine ignition risk.
-SCE stated its process for prioritizing tag closures uses a formula that includes wildfire consequence score, probability of ignition, areas of concern, and PSPS history.
+SCE stated it considers the location, wildfire consequence score, area of concern identifier, PSPS identifier, compliance due date, problem statement, probability of ignition, and age of the notification to determine ignition risk.134 SCE stated its process for prioritizing tag closures uses a formula that includes wildfire consequence score, probability of ignition, areas of concern, and PSPS history.135